New Hampshire's 2nd congressional district

 New Hampshire's 2nd congressional district covers the western, northern, and some southern parts of New Hampshire.
 It includes the state's second-largest city, Nashua, as well as the state capital, Concord.
-It is currently represented in the United States House of Representatives by Democrat Ann McLane Kuster.
+It is currently represented in the United States House of Representatives by Democrat Maggie Goodlander.

-Although the district appears rural, it is classified by the Census Bureau as a majority-urban district, since a large share of the district's population lies within more densely populated areas in Hillsborough, Rockingham, and Merrimack counties.
-The district is home to the Dartmouth College, the state's 2nd largest college.
-Some of the largest employers in the district are Dartmouth Hitchcock, Dartmouth College, Southern New Hampshire Health System, and BAE Systems.
+The district is classified by the Census Bureau as a majority-rural district, with 51.67% of its population residing in rural areas.
+The district is home to Dartmouth College, the state's second-largest college, and three of its representatives since 1995 (Charles Bass, Paul Hodes, and Annie Kuster) have been Dartmouth alumni.
+Some of the largest employers in the district are Dartmouth–Hitchcock Medical Center, Dartmouth College, Southern New Hampshire Health System, and BAE Systems.